xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 Write down the prime 52111111111111111111111111111111111111111111111 (which is the next prime of the form 52{1} after 521) --> I can delete 44 1's, to get the prime 521 (also I can choose to delete 5, 2, and 43 1's, to get the prime 11)

-Write down the largest known near-repdigit prime 993×10^1768283−1 --> since this prime is 992999...999, I can delete all 9's except the rightmost 9, to get the prime 29

 Write down the prime 95801 --> I can delete the 9, to get the prime 5801

+Write down the prime 946969 --> I can delete the first 9 and two 6's, to get the prime 499

 Write down the prime 8555555555555555555551 --> I can delete the 8 and nine 5's, to get the prime 555555555551